minio/directpv-docs/content/command-line/list-drives.md

 ### List drives with labels

-The following lists drives and includes a column that shows drive labels.
+The following lists drives and includes a column that shows custom drive labels.

 ```sh {.copy}
 kubectl directpv list drives --show-labels